Digital documentation on the construction site: No more paper chaos

 Photos from the construction site: Why construction site photos should be documented digitally

-Construction site photos are only valuable if they are searchable and correctly assigned to the relevant project.
-Craft businesses can digitally document construction site photos in a secure and structured way using Kibi Connect from Weslink GmbH.
+Construction site photos are only valuable if they are searchable and correctly assigned to the right project.
+With Kibi Connect, trades businesses document construction site photos digitally, securely, and in a structured way.

 02/18/2026

-Missing materials on the construction site: How trades avoid downtime and reorders
+Missing materials on site: How trades avoid downtime and reorders with Kibi Connect

 02/06/2026